Mexico at the 2026 Winter Olympics

-Mexico will compete at the 2026 Winter Olympics in Milan and Cortina d'Ampezzo, Italy, from 6 to 22 February 2026.
+Mexico competed at the 2026 Winter Olympics in Milan and Cortina d'Ampezzo, Italy, from 6 to 22 February 2026.

+The Mexican delegation consisted of five athletes competing in three sports.
+Figure skater Donovan Carrillo and alpine skier Sarah Schleper were the country's flagbearers for both the opening ceremony and the closing ceremony.

+Sarah Schleper participated in her 7th Winter Olympics (3rd under the Mexican flag).
+She was joined by her son, Lasse Gaxiola, becoming the first mother-son duo in Winter Olympic history to participate in the same year.

 Competitors

-The following is the list of number of competitors participating at the Games per sport/discipline.
+The following is the number of competitors who participated at the Games per sport/discipline.